Donate

 Chicken “nuggets” or tendersGrilled chicken strips

-Salad with toppings such as bacon, cheese, and ranch dressingGarden salad with grilled chicken and low-fat dressing
+Salad with toppings such as bacon, cheese, and ranch dressingGarden salad with grilled chicken and low-fat dressing (ordered on the side)

-Healthy fast food at chicken chains
+Healthy fast food at chicken restaurants

 Healthier fast food chicken options